United States Postal Service: Sorting and delivery process

 There are necessarily two P&DCs for every domestic mailpiece which correspond to the regions in which the sender and recipient are located.
-The USPS calls these, respectively, the origination and destination P&DCs.
+The USPS calls these, respectively, the origin and destination P&DCs.
 Mail for which they are the same (because the senders are located in the same region as the recipients) is either trucked to the appropriate local post office, or kept in the building for carrier routes served directly from the P&DC itself.
 Out-of-region mail is trucked to the closest airport and then flown, usually as baggage on commercial airlines, to the airport nearest the destination station.
-At the destination P&DC, mail is once again read by a DBCS which sorts items to local post offices; this includes grouping mailpieces by individual letter-carrier route.
+At the destination P&DC, mail is again read by a DBCS which sorts items to local post offices; this includes grouping mailpieces by individual letter-carrier route.

 At the carrier route level, 95% of letters arrive pre-sorted; the remaining mail must be sorted by hand.
-The Post Office is working to increase the percentage of automatically sorted mail, including a pilot program to sort "flats".
+In 2009, the Post Office was working to increase the percentage of automatically sorted mail, including a pilot program to sort "flats".

-FedEx provides air transport service to USPS for Priority and Express Mail.
-Priority Mail and Express Mail are transported from Priority Mail processing centers to the closest FedEx-served airport, where they are handed off to FedEx.
-FedEx then flies them to the destination airport and hands them back to USPS for transport to the local post office and delivery.
+UPS is the primary air transport supplier to USPS for Priority and Express Mail.
+Priority Mail and Express Mail are transported from origin processing centers to the closest UPS-served airport, where they are handed off to UPS.
+UPS then flies them to the destination airport and hands them back to USPS for transport to the local post office and delivery.

+After consolidating sorting work into the P&DCs, the USPS in August 2022 initiated a pilot program to consolidate delivery work into Sorting and Delivery Centers (S&DCs).
+As of 2022, the USPS was still running "delivery units" out of most of its post offices, meaning that most carrier routes were based at post offices and there were dozens of delivery units in each metropolitan area.
+The USPS planned to merge many delivery units in each metropolitan area into S&DCs, which implied that many letter carriers would have to endure longer commutes to S&DCs and drive longer delivery routes, while many post offices would be reduced to retail stores with no back-end mail processing capability on site.
+However, the USPS hoped to save money on the trucking fleet moving mail between its facilities.
+A 2023 audit by the USPS inspector general found that the facilities selected to serve as the initial S&DCs were operating smoothly and functioning as expected, but criticized the USPS for immediately consolidating workers into the S&DCs before they had been upgraded with adequate amenities like restrooms, break rooms, and locker rooms appropriately sized for such large numbers of employees.